kellyhyun/beginner-s_luck/README.md

 ### Basics
 The most basic building block of our projects looks like this (all data based on iMDB).
+Note that these will be stored in dictionaries.
 Input:
 ```
 User Preferences: